What is a concentration within HSOC?

-- Each concentration consists of six courses (6 c.u.) focused on the topic of the concentration
+- You must have six courses (6 c.u.) focused on the topic of the concentration

-- There is a list of pre-approved courses for each concentration.
-These are not required, but are examples of the types of courses that fit the concentration.
+- There is a list of pre-approved courses for each concentration--these are not required courses

 - Non-College courses: Students may include up to and no more than three in the concentration including core courses.

 - Petitioning Courses: Students may petition courses not on the pre-approved list to count for the concentration (see the petition form below).

 - If the concentration has a core course, it should be completed first before petitioning courses